soft-matter-theory-at-icmab-csic/HSP101protein/README.md

-# HSP101protein
+# HSP101 protein
-Simulation data related to the HSP101 protein
+Simulation data of our work about the HSP101 protein and its interaction with MC1 protein.